 If the diagnosis is unclear, your doctor may do a potassium hydroxide (KOH) test to make sure the rash is not caused by a fungal infection.
 A skin sample may be taken from the infected area and examined under the microscope (biopsy).
 If the diagnosis is unclear in a sexually active person, a test for syphilis is often done.

 How is it treated?

-Pityriasis rosea will usually go away in 6 to 8 weeks without treatment.
+Pityriasis rosea goes away without treatment.
+It usually lasts about 6 to 8 weeks.
 If the rash itches, you may wish to use skin lotions and lubricants to soothe itching.
-If symptoms are severe, anti-inflammatory medicines such as corticosteroids may be used to relieve itching and reduce the rash.
-Some people may try other medicines, such as antifungals, because the rash looks like ringworm.
-But because pityriasis rosea is not caused by a fungus, these medicines are not effective.
+If symptoms are severe, your doctor may prescribe anti-inflammatory medicines such as corticosteroids to relieve itching and reduce the rash.

 Exposing the rash to sunlight may make it go away more quickly.
 But exposing your skin to the sun too long can result in sunburn and increase your risk of skin cancer.

 If the rash lasts more than 3 months, contact your doctor.